-We strive to create a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and able to participate fully in school life.
-The achievement of pupils will be monitored by race, gender and disability and we will use this data to support pupils, raise standards and ensure inclusive teaching.
+We strive to create a culture of inclusion, diversity and belonging, so that all those connected to the school feel proud of their identity and are able to participate fully in school life.
+The achievement of pupils will be monitored by race, gender and disability and we will use this data to support pupils, raise our standards and ensure inclusive teaching.